uzkent/EnKCF_Tracker/README.md

 * transition_noise_uniform_vy = [-10,10] // Y Velocity
 * beta_weight_function = 0.05 // exp(-dist * beta) - Weight Function Hyperparameter - For Importance Sampling based on spatial Eclidean Distance to Maximum of response map

+For your questions or comments, please contact Burak Uzkent at `uzkent.burak@gmail.com`.

+`MATLAB code` for the EnKCF tracker can be found [here](https://github.com/buzkent86/EnKCF_Matlab).
+A README file for the MATLAB code will be added soon.

+#### References
 [1] - Henriques, João F., Rui Caseiro, Pedro Martins, and Jorge Batista.
 "High-speed tracking with kernelized correlation filters."
 IEEE Transactions on Pattern Analysis and Machine Intelligence 37, no. 3 (2015): 583-596.

 [2] - Ma, Chao, Xiaokang Yang, Chongyang Zhang, and Ming-Hsuan Yang.
 "Long-term correlation tracking."
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 5388-5396.
 2015.